dill/poridge/README.md

 An `R` package for principal coordinate ridge regression fitted by 'gam' (using `mgcv`).
 When the principal coordinates are defined by a relevant distance among functional predictors, this is a form of nonparametric scalar-on-function regression.
 Reiss et al. (2016) describe the approach and apply it to dynamic time warping distances among functional predictors.

-An example (toy) analysis is shown [in the vignette](https://github.com/dill/poridge/blob/master/vignettes/PCoRR-vignette.pdf).

 # Installation

 The package can be installed via the `devtools` package directly from github using the following code: